Bishop Auckland

 Bishop Auckland (/ˈɔːk.lənd/ AWK-lənd) is a market town and civil parish at the confluence of the River Wear and the River Gaunless in County Durham, England.
 It is 12 mi northwest of Darlington and 12 mi southwest of Durham.

 Much of the town's early history surrounds the Bishops of Durham and the establishment of Auckland Castle's predecessor, a hunting lodge, which became the main residence of Durham Bishops.
 This is reflected in the first part of the town's name.
 During the Industrial Revolution, the town grew rapidly as coal mining became its largest industry.
 Decline in the coal mining industry during the late twentieth century has changed the town's largest sector to manufacturing.

 Since 1 April 2009, the town's local authority has been Durham County Council.
 The unitary authority replaced the previous Wear Valley District and Durham County councils.
 The parliamentary constituency of Bishop Auckland is named after the town.
 It is currently held by Sam Rushworth of the Labour Party.
 The town is twinned with the French town of Ivry-sur-Seine.

 History

 Names

 The town was first attested under the name Alclit with Alcluith and Alcleat also found.
 Auckland is an area name used in the settlements of St Helen Auckland, West Auckland and St Andrew Auckland, the latter an old name for South Church, all of which are along the path of the Gaunless.
 The town was in the Bishop of Durham's land, gaining the 'bishop' element to differentiate it from the other settlements.

-The name Gaunless is of Norse origin, thought to meaning useless.
+The name Gaunless is of Norse origin, thought to mean useless.
 It is believed that this derives from the river's inability to power a mill, sustain fish or create fertile floodplains.